-Dr. Andersen was born and raised in the suburbs of Chicago where she completed her degrees in comparative literature in the Midwest before heading down south to teach at Auburn University.
-Eventually, she found her home at Peace.
+Dr. Andersen was born and raised in the suburbs of Chicago.
+She completed her BA in comparative literature at Indiana University at Bloomington and her MA and Ph.
+D. at the University of Illinois at Champaign-Urbana before heading down south to teach at Auburn University.
+Soon after, she found her home at Peace.
 She teaches a variety of courses including world literature surveys and upper level courses in women’s studies and twentieth century fiction.
-Her favorite food spot is Farm Table in Wake Forest.
-She also enjoys gardening, jogging, and indy films.
+Her favorite food spot is NOFO.
+She also enjoys gardening, biking, and spending time with her family and kitty cat.

 “I love the people at WPU!”